Low Fee Therapy and Intensive Therapy Now Available!

 LCSW

 Kat Johnson (she/her/hers) is a Licensed Clinical Social Worker.
 She is a white, cisgender, queer therapist and has a Master’s degree from Loyola University in Chicago.
 Kat is primarily an ACT (Acceptance and Commitment Therapy) focused clinician with additional training in other behaviorally based and integrative therapies.
-She completed an advanced Contextual Behavioral Fellowship and has extensive training in the treatment of relational trauma.
-She has worked with the houseless population, survivors of IPV, Veterans, at Center on Halsted, and at an LGBTQ group practice in Andersonville.
+She completed an advanced Contextual Behavioral Fellowship and has training in the treatment of relational trauma.
 She has a strong passion for social justice that she utilizes in her work.
-Kat’s areas of expertise include anxiety, depression, trauma and LGBTQ+ issues.
+Kat’s areas of expertise include anxiety, depression, identity, and LGBTQ+ issues.
+She also provides ACT consultation to clinicians in the Chicagoland area.

 Call 847-579-9436